Nick Cortese

 Losing Men Who Were Doing Their Job (GRAPHIC)

 Nick Cortese recalls the terrible moments of clearing and laying the mines.
-He remembers one of his peers who died after making a fatal mistake- he describes in graphic details what happened.
-He states this that is one of the dangers of that particular job.
+He remembers one of his peers who died after making a fatal mistake and describes in graphic detail what happened.
+He states that this is one of the dangers of that particular job.

 Share YouTube: